SuperBruceJia/Awesome-LLM-Self-Consistency/README.md

 This repository, called **Self-Consistency-LLMs**, contains a collection of resources and papers on **Self-Consistency** in **Large Language Models**.

-*Welcome to share your papers, thoughts, and ideas in this area!*
+*Welcome to share your papers, thoughts, and ideas by [submitting an issue](https://github.com/SuperBruceJia/Awesome-LLM-Self-Consistency/issues/new)!*

 ## Contents
 - [Presentations](#Presentations)